 Recover Deleted Photos on an Android Phone's Internal Memory

-First of all you should first verify where your phone store photos or videos (Camera
+First of all, you should verify where your phone stores photos or videos (Camera

 ).
 If they are stored on the memory (SD) card of your device, then it's better to use software like Recuva

 to recover your deleted items.
-But if the deleted photos or videos where stored on the internal memory of your device, then the only hope is to use the DiskDigger
+However if the deleted photos or videos where stored on the internal memory of your device, then the only hope is to use the DiskDigger

 app.
 Avoid installing new apps, take new pictures or copy data to your phone until the recovery procedure has been completed.